kris-stal/webdev-rrukgroup/README.md

 ## R&R UK Group Website: https://rrukgroup.co.uk

-A minimal JavaScript usage for performance, built entirely from HTML, CSS and JavaScript, with JavaScript being used only when necessary for styling for optimization.
+A construction company website built entirely from HTML, CSS and JavaScript, with JavaScript being kept to a minimum for optimization.
-This project was a part of my internship to replace the previously high cost website and upkeep of hosting.
+This project was a part of my internship to replace the previously high cost website and upkeep of hosting via a third party.

 ## Features
 - Clean, minimal and efficient design through HTML and CSS